Aceinna/docs_openrtk/useOpenRTK/On-a-PC.rst

           :align: center
           :scale: 50%

-    - Device Info page: user can see all the product infomation of the connected device.
+    - Device Info page: user can see all the product information of the connected device.

       .. image:: ../media/deviceinfo.png
          :align: center